 As DNA testing and ethnicity estimate technology improves, there is a chance that DNA testing companies might be able to further define what "Welsh" DNA really looks like, and report it as its own region, or at least sub-region.
 For now, people with Welsh ancestry might see their DNA reported as follows, with the exact category having a slightly name different from company to company:

-- My Heritage DNA: Irish, Scottish & Welsh
+- My Heritage DNA: Irish, Scottish & Welsh (as of 2026)

-- Ancestry DNA: Wales (with 4 available sub-regions as of 2023)
+- Ancestry DNA: Wales (with 11 available sub-journeys as of 2026)

 - Family Tree DNA: England, Wales and Scotland

-Some people with extensive Welsh ancestry are very proud of their history, and might wonder why their Welsh DNA doesn’t have a category of its own on all of the DNA testing sites.
-For example, sometimes Ireland, Scotland, and Wales are sometimes grouped together.
+Some people with extensive Welsh ancestry are very proud of their history, and might wonder why their Welsh DNA doesn't have a category of its own on all of the DNA testing sites.
+For example, sometimes England, Ireland, Scotland, and Wales are sometimes grouped together.

 Continue reading for an explanation of why Welsh DNA is sometimes difficult to separate from geographically close regions.